McDowell County, West Virginia: Geography

-McDowell County, the southernmost county in West Virginia.
+McDowell County is the southernmost county in West Virginia.
 It is bordered by Tazewell County, Virginia, to the south; Buchanan County, Virginia, to the west; Mingo County to the northwest; Wyoming County to the north; and Mercer County to the east.
 The county is located in the Cumberland Mountains, a sub-region of the Appalachian Mountains.
 The highest elevation in the county is approximately 1036 m on the northwest slope of Flat Top Mountain.

 According to the United States Census Bureau, the county has a total area of 534.899 sqmi, of which 533.458 sqmi is land and 1.441 sqmi (0.27%) is water.
 It is the 13rd largest county in West Virginia by total area.
 The county is roughly in the shape of a semi-circle, with the border following the mountains around the county.

 Demographics

 The county hit its peak of population in 1950 with almost 99,000 people, but job losses in the next decades caused sharp declines in population.

 As of the first quarter of 2025, the median home value in McDowell County was $57,096.

 As of the 2023 American Community Survey, there are 6,484 estimated households in McDowell County with an average of 2.51 persons per household.
 The county has a median household income of $29,980.
 Approximately 30.9% of the county's population lives at or below the poverty line.
 McDowell County has an estimated 28.5% employment rate, with 5.8% of the population holding a bachelor's degree or higher and 75.9% holding a high school diploma.

 The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (97.7%), Spanish (1.6%), Indo-European (0.4%), Asian and Pacific Islander (0.1%), and Other (0.1%).

 The median age in the county was 43.6 years.